 - Check-mark Automatically complete the migration batch box and select New

 - The mailbox will be moved to Office 365

 When the recipient receives the message of successful migration then remove the migration batches.
 It is essential to remove the batches to avoid errors when the same users are migrated in the future.

 - Open the EAC and login with username and password

 - Now, navigate to Office 365 and select recipients

 - Click on Migration and then complete the migration batch

-- Select the batch and click on ‘Delete’ option
+- Select the batch and click on the ‘Delete’ option

 - Click Yes, on confirmation box

-The Exchange Server to Office 365 file migration is complete with Hybrid Migration method.
+The Exchange Server to Office 365 file migration is complete with the Hybrid Migration method.
 So, this is the manual and free method to export Exchange server files in Office 365.
 As observed it involves complex steps and takes hours to complete.
 Looking at these situations, Stellar developed Exchange server migration software.
-Compatible, reliable and easy to use, this software export all mailboxes from On-premises Exchange server to Office 365 in a few minutes.
+Compatible, reliable, and easy to use, this software export all mailboxes from the On-premises Exchange server to Office 365 in a few minutes.
 The software eliminates the steps and does most of the task itself.
-User just needs to select the mailbox and Office 365 account.
+The user just needs to select the mailbox and Office 365 account.
 It is highly appreciated by end-users and Database administrators.